sgdevmane/interview-guide/markdowns/react/react-questions.md

 **Difficulty**: Advanced

 **Strategy**:
 Memoize the value passed to the Provider.
+This concept is fundamental in this domain and understanding it allows developers to write more efficient and maintainable code.
+It is commonly asked in interviews to test foundational knowledge.

 **Code Example**:
 ```javascript